Skip to content

 Teacher modelling is a useful tool to demonstrate expectations.
 The class teacher firstly models the answer to a question before asking a pupil to answer a similar problem using the same structure.
 This helps to set expectations and build pupils confidence.

-Think, Pair, Share is a great strategy to use in the outdoor classroom which allows pupils to try out their ideas with a partner before sharing with the class.
+Think, Pair, Share is a great strategy to use in the outdoor classroom which allows pupils to try out their ideas with a partner before sharing with the class, helping to develop confident mathematicians.

 The use of an outdoor environment can offer plenty of opportunities to develop ‘maths mastery,’ Large, tactile resources can be used in the outdoor classroom to help children to understand different problems, scenarios and relationships.
 Being outdoors encourages pupils to explore, wonder, try things out and discuss.